-Sleeping while full-term pregnant proves extremely difficult for most mothers do to an inability to get comfortable or to anxiety about the impending birth.
+Sleeping while full-term pregnant proves extremely difficult for most birthing parents due to an inability to get comfortable or to anxiety about the impending birth.
 As soon as baby arrives, mom is sleep-deprived from the heroic birth.
 Then, baby needs to eat at least every 2 hours, and hopefully more frequently to establish breastfeeding/chestfeeding.
 And then begins months of sleep deprivation for most.
 Our brains are hopefully overloaded on the bonding hormone oxytocin and not able to process much or engage in critical thinking or questioning.
 We need very clear instructions and education from care providers about sleep and breastfeeding.
 Instead, we have gotten one-size-fits-all anti-bed-sharing back-to-sleep propaganda.
 Lactation professionals, Postpartum doulas, and sometimes even pediatricians will even shy away from the topic of sleep position all together for fear of not giving the proper information or endangering a child or disregarding the mother’s exhaustion.

 We do not need our care providers telling us that we will probably fall asleep in bed with baby but that it is unsafe, and that accidentally falling asleep on a chair or sofa is worse but that they need to breastfeed and that means they need to be breastfeeding all through the night.
 This is crazy-making.
 This is a recipe for parental anxiety, postpartum mood disorders and ending lactation.
 We need to be using a harm-reduction method of providing information on How to Create A Safer Bed-Sharing Environment for Your Breastfed Baby.